KhosroBahrami/Advanced_Driver_Assistance_System/README.md

-# Deployment on DragonBoard 410c
+# 2.Deployment on DragonBoard 410c
 To deploy SSD object detection on the DragonBoard 410c, I did/prepared the following steps: